raycast/extensions/extensions/anki/README.md

 [Anki](https://apps.ankiweb.net/) is an open-source flashcard program that uses spaced repetition to help you learn and retain information more effectively.

-### Anki Connect
+### What is Anki Connect?

-This extension relies on the [Anki Connect](https://foosoft.net/projects/anki-connect/) plugin, which allows external applications to communicate with Anki.
+It is an awesome Anki add-on (source code: [Anki Connect](https://foosoft.net/projects/anki-connect/)) developed by Alex Yatskov, which allows external applications to communicate with Anki via HTTP requests